MazayaSRahmani/100daysofpy/README.md

 ### Week 1
 **Fundamental Python Programming** :
-Consists of 15 projects all about the absolute fundemental of Python
+Consists of 15 projects all about the absolute fundamental of Python
 1. Taking user input & response validation
 2. Conditional statements
 3. Random and Time modules